 Read our report on Dietary Fats & oils

 Dietary fats play an important role as a source of energy, as structural components and as carriers of other dietary components including fat-soluble vitamins.
 However, the role of different dietary fats and oils in human nutrition is one of the most complex and controversial areas of investigation in nutrition science.
 Experts agree evidence does not suggest total fat intake has significant effects on the risk of coronary heart disease (CHD) or cancers.
 The primary concern and importance is the potential relationship between total dietary fats and body weight, as overweight and obesity are risk factors for both cardiovascular disease (CVD) and cancer.
-As it is currently not possible to determine at a probable or convincing level the causal relationship of excess percent of energy (%E) from fat and unhealthy weight gain, maintaining current World Health Organization (WHO) recommendations (30-35%E total fat) seems prudent.

 Last modified: July 14, 2022